belzecue/BimDav_godot-rollback-netcode/README.md

 - `start() -> void`: Starts synchronizing!
 This should only be called on the "host" (ie. the peer with id 1), which will tell all the other clients to start as well.
-It's after calling this that the "Psuedo-virtual methods" described below will start getting called.
+It's after calling this that the "Virtual methods" described below will start getting called.

 - `stop() -> void`: Stops synchronizing.
 If called on the "host" (ie. the